What Is Schiff's Reagent?

 |Potassium metabisulphite 10% aqueous||5||mL|

 If a pseudo-Schiff's reagent is used, then the sections should be treated with 1% hydrochloric acid in 70% ethanol for 5-10 minutes after rinsing it off.
 Some of these dyes may not be completely decolorised and may stain ionically.
 The acid alcohol will remove any such staining.
 After the acid alcohol treatment the sections should be washed with tap water as usual.

 Although Schiff's reagent is used to detect aldehydes, these are not usually found free in tissues and must be produced in some fashion.
 There are three ways this can be done.
 The first, and by far the commonest, is to oxidise certain of the tissue components.
 This produces aldehyde groups, enabling the material to which the component is attached to be demonstrated.
 The second way is to treat sections with acids to convert some of the deoxyribose in DNA to aldehydes and then colour them with Schiff's reagent.
 The third is to attach an aldehyde directly to the tissues, usually a protein, then demonstrate the aldehyde with the Schiff's reagent.

-In any critical application using this reagent, two controls must be used.
-The first is a section to which an aldehyde block has been applied.
+In any critical application using glutaraldehyde fixation, two controls must be used.
+The first is a section in which any aldehyde present has been inhibited from staining by application of an aldehyde block.
 The second is a section in which the Schiff's reagent has been applied to the tissue without any pretreatment.
-The first section thus blocks any pre-existing aldehydes, while the second identifies where they were located.
+The first section thus blocks pre-existing aldehydes, while the second identifies where they were located.
 In addition, of course, known negative and positive control sections for the target tissue element should be employed.
-If these two latter controls do not stain as expected, then the Schiff's reagents, and any others, should be examined to ensure they have not deteriorated, and are suitable for use.
+If these two latter controls do not stain as expected, then the Schiff's reagent, and any others, should be examined to ensure they have not deteriorated and are suitable for use.